MicrosoftDocs/Virtualization-Documentation/tlfs.md

 structures.
 The C language purposely avoids defining certain implementation details.
 However, this document assumes the following:

--   All enumerations declared with the “enum” keyword define 32-bit signed integer values.
+-   All enumerations declared with the “enum" keyword define 32-bit signed integer values.

 -   All structures are padded in such a way that fields are aligned